 It does not include Bluetooth connections, credit or debit cards in Apple Pay or the Passcode for your Apple Watch.

-The watchOS 5 update is a major upgrade and it’s packed full of new features, but if you are already on watchOS 5, this is a minor update that focuses on adding in some of the best Apple Watch 4 features in more countries and fixing some issues with watch faces.
+The watchOS 5 update is a major upgrade from watchOS 4 and it’s packed full of new features, but if you are already on watchOS 5, this is a minor update that focuses on adding in some of the best Apple Watch 4 features in more countries and fixing some issues with watch faces.
 You can check out the new watchOS 5 features that you will get when you upgrade to get started.